Chourasiyaamit/Camera-page/README.md

 # Camera Page
-This page is created by Amit.
+This page is created by Amit Chourasiya.